Lake Success, New York: Transportation

+Road

-The Long Island Expressway and the Northern State Parkway pass through Lake Success.
+The Long Island Expressway (Interstate 495) and the Northern State Parkway pass through Lake Success.
+Other major roads within the village include Northern Boulevard (NY 25A), Community Drive (CR 11A), Lakeville Road (CR 11), and Marcus Avenue (CR D46).

 Additionally, the former Long Island Motor Parkway once passed through the village.

+Rail

+There are no Long Island Rail Road stations within Lake Success.
+The nearest stations to the village are Great Neck station and Little Neck station on the Port Washington Branch, as well as New Hyde Park station on the Main Line.

+Bus

+The n20G, n20H, n20X, n21, n25, and n26 bus routes run through Lake Success.
+All of these bus routes are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Lake Success.

 Power

 PSEG Long Island provides power to all homes and businesses within Lake Success.

 Sewage

 Lake Success is sewered.
 The southern part of Lake Success is within the Nassau County Sewage District.
 The other portions of Lake Success are connected to the village's sanitary sewer network, which flows into and is treated by the Belgrave Sewer District under a contract.

 Water

 Lake Success is located within the boundaries of the Manhasset–Lakeville Water District, which provides the entirety of the village with water.

+Healthcare and emergency services

+Healthcare

+Portions of Long Island Jewish Medical Center are located within the Village of Lake Success.
+This hospital is operated by Northwell Health.

+Fire

+The Manhasset–Lakeville Fire District provides the entirety of the village with fire protection services.

+Police

+The Village of Lake Success is served by its own municipal law enforcement agency, known as the Lake Success Police Department.
+This village police department exclusively provides Lake Success with police protection.
+The sole exceptions are the Long Island Expressway and Northern State Parkway, which are patrolled the Nassau County Police Department Highway Patrol and the New York State Police, respectively.

+As of 2024, the Lake Success Police Department consists of 23 officers, as well as three full-time and five part-time emergency dispatchers.